ml4physics/cyjax/README.md

 using machine learning implemented with the [JAX library](https://github.com/google/jax).
 It is meant to be accessible both on a top-level and in a modular way, exposing all intermediate lower-level functionality.
 The principle application is machine learning for the algebraic ansatz of the Kähler potential from [Donaldson's algorithm](https://doi.org/10.4310/jdg/1090349449).
-While this ansatz more restrictive compared to approximating the metric directly, it automatically satisfies Kählerity and compatibility on patch overlaps.
+While this ansatz is more restrictive compared to approximating the metric directly, it automatically satisfies Kählerity and compatibility on patch overlaps.
 As of now, this implementation is limited to varieties defined by a single defining equation on one complex projective space.
 A generalization to a wider class of cases is planned.